shapeshed/shapeshed.com/content/posts/ie6_not_going_anywhere_soon.md

-{
-  "title": "IE6 not going anywhere soon",
-  "date": "2008-04-24T00:00:00+01:00",
++++
+date = "2008-04-24T00:00:00+01:00"
-  "description": "I've been monitoring browser statistics on clients over the last few months in order to understand the effects of the IE7 forced update by Microsoft.
-Among corporate clients it doesn't seem to have had much effect and IE6 looks set to be around for a while.  ", "tags": [
+description = "I've been monitoring browser statistics on clients over the last few months in order to understand the effects of the IE7 forced update by Microsoft.
+Among corporate clients it doesn't seem to have had much effect and IE6 looks set to be around for a while.  " tags = ["Browsers", "Microsoft", "Opinion"] title = "IE6 not going anywhere soon"

-    "Browsers",
-    "Microsoft",
-    "Opinion"
-  ]
-}
++++

 ## The Sample